a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - Sends the packet over the network without letting the OS manage the connection

 💡 Powerful but requires admin/root privileges.
 It's used for stealthy port scanning, custom attack simulations and penetration testing.

+##
+### 🧪 TCP Port Scan Comparison: TCP Connect vs. TCP SYN Scan

+Now, we’ll run two types of scans from the Kali VM to the Ubuntu VM and compare how they look from both the attacker's and defender's / victim's perspectives.

+###